Lighting Poles Trading License in Dubai: Cost and Requirements

 Associated mounting fixtures, brackets, and hardware

-The inclusion of re-export rights within the licence scope is a significant commercial advantage.
-It means licence holders can source lighting poles globally, consolidate inventory within the free zone, and distribute to regional markets without being restricted to UAE-only sales.
+The inclusion of re-export rights within the license scope is a significant commercial advantage.
+It means license holders can source lighting poles globally, consolidate inventory within the free zone, and distribute to regional markets without being restricted to UAE-only sales.
 This positions Dubai South-based traders as genuine regional distributors rather than simply local resellers.

-Entrepreneurs targeting government and municipal procurement contracts in the GCC will benefit from the credibility and operational legitimacy that a UAE free zone licence provides.
-Many public sector tenders require suppliers to hold a valid UAE trade licence, making this a practical prerequisite for bidding on infrastructure projects.
+Entrepreneurs targeting government and municipal procurement contracts in the GCC will benefit from the credibility and operational legitimacy that a UAE free zone license provides.
+Many public sector tenders require suppliers to hold a valid UAE trade license, making this a practical prerequisite for bidding on infrastructure projects.

 Traders focused on re-export operations are also well served.
 Dubai South's logistics connectivity makes it one of the most efficient bases in the region for this model.
 Critically, the free zone permits 100% foreign ownership, removing the need for a UAE national partner or local sponsor.
 This is a fundamental advantage for international investors who want full control over their business.